das-developers/das2pro/README.md

 directory for other example programs that may have been added.
 If das2pro was aquired via git clone, just look in the examples sub-directory.

-To remove this package use the IPM command:
+To update das2pro to the latest version run the IPM command:

+`IDL> ipm, /update, 'das2pro'`

+and to remove das2pro from your packages directory issue:

 `IDL> IPM, /remove, 'das2pro'`